 Go to the JetEngine > Post Types section in the WP Dashboard and open the CPT you want to work with.

 Scroll the page down to the Admin Columns block.
 Click the “Add New” button and fill in the fields with appropriate data:

 - In the Type field, choose the Custom Callback option from the drop-down list;

 - In the Callback field, click the “Select from existing callbacks” line.
 In the appeared window, you need to choose jet_engine_custom_cb_date;

 - In the next window, type _jet_pep_period in the “Set field” text area.
 After that, set the Format of time and date in the admin column;

 Hit the “Apply” button and be sure to “Update Post Type.”

-And now you can see that the admit column gets the data from the Expiration period form field and show when the post moves to Draft or Trash.
+Now, you can see that the admit column gets the data from the Expiration period form field and shows when the post moves to Draft or Trash.